plotdb/registry/README.md

  - `pub`: `pub` in the `root` parameter in `registry.route` call.
  - `fs`: `fs` in the `root` parameter in `registry.route` call.
  - `upstream`: upstream url for your backend server defined in your nginx config file. e.g., `backend_api`.
+ - `cache`: with two subfields:
+   - `name`: cache name.
+     - for caching to work, you should manually add a cache path directive using the name configed here, e.g.,

+           proxy_cache_path /tmp/cache keys_zone=mycache:10m levels=1:2 inactive=600s max_size=100m;

- - `cached-period`: how long the nginx proxy cache should last. e.g., `10m`.
+   - `period`: how long the nginx proxy cache should last. e.g., `10m`.

+Check `sample/config.ngx` and `sample/config.yaml` for a reference of nginx config file and corresponding config yaml.

 ## Registry Provider Specification